-Seamen and fishing boat crewmen exempt from withholding as specified above, should determine whether they meet the requirements for making payments of estimated income tax.
+Seamen who are exempt from withholding as specified above, should determine whether they meet the requirements for making payments of estimated income tax.

-16. Professional Athletes
+17. Professional Athletes

-Professional athletic teams must withhold income tax from the North Carolina source income of a nonresident member of the team at the rate of 7.75 percent of the income with no allowance for any withholding exemption.

-Taxes shall be withheld from the income of a resident member of the team in the same manner as taxes are withheld from other residents.
+Professional athletic teams must withhold income tax from the North Carolina source income of a nonresident member of the team at the highest rate for individuals with no allowance for any withholding exemption.
+(The highest rate in effect for 2001 and 2002 is 8.25 percent.)
+Taxes shall be withheld from the income of a resident member of the team in the same manner as taxes are withheld from other residents